The Enchanted Pig: Gagauz people

 In a tale from the Gagauz people with the title "Заколдованный молодец" ("Enchanted Youth"), an old couple have no son, so decide to find any animal to be their child.
 The old man finds a piglet in the mud and brings it home.
 Some time later, the piglet begins to talk, and tells his father he will marry the boyar's daughter.
-His father takes the piglet to the boyar's court to ask for his daughter's hand, and the boyar sets a task for him: to build road between the piglet's house and the palace, sided by gardens with trees of golden apples and singins birds of paradise.
+His father takes the piglet to the boyar's court to ask for his daughter's hand, and the boyar sets a task for him: to build road between the piglet's house and the palace, sided by gardens with trees of golden apples and singing birds of paradise.
 The piglet fulfills the task, but the boyar sets another one: to have his castle stand on water.
-The piglet also fulills the task, and gets to marry his daughter.
+The piglet also fulfills the task, and gets to marry his daughter.
 During the wedding, the piglet takes off its skin and becomes a handsome youth.
 After they go to bed, the boyar's daughter takes the skin and throws it in the oven.
 The next morning, the youth cannot find the pigskin, and ties an iron ring around his wife's belly, cursing her not to give birth until he places his hand on her again, and vanishes.
 The boyar's daughter begins her quest, and meets Jumaa-babu ("Grandmother Friday") and Pazar-babu ("Grandmother Sunday").
 Pazar-babu summons the birds of the world, and one tells the youth is under Jada-babu's power.
-Pazar-babu gives her a golden spinning wheel, a golden arshin and a golden reel, and tells her to go to the fountain, draw out the golden objects to attract Jada-babu's attention, and bribes her for a night with her husband.
+Pazar-babu gives the boyar's daughter a golden spinning wheel, a golden arshin and a golden reel, and tells her to go to the fountain, draw out the golden objects to attract Jada-babu's attention, and bribe her for a night with her husband.
 The boyar's daughter does as instructed and sells the golden objects.
 She manages to wake her husband on the third night, he places his hand on her body and their child is born.